 - Laptops or tablets to use for survey data collection and user fees for survey data collection software.

 In some cases, pilot funding may be sufficient to pay for a very low-cost service (e.g., sending letters).
 In most cases, however, we anticipate that governments will use traditional sources to pay for the program or policy they wish to test, and the pilot funding available through this initiative will be used to pay for the additional costs associated with designing an evaluation.

-If a jurisdiction is selected during Phase I of the initiative, does it automatically receive Phase II funding?
+If a jurisdiction is selected for a project development award, does it automatically receive implementation funding?

-Jurisdictions selected in Phase I that have partnered with a researcher from J-PAL’s network to design a proposal for a high-quality and feasible randomized evaluation are eligible to apply for Phase II funding, and we expect that the likelihood of these proposals being funded in Phase II will be very high.
-We also understand that there are many reasons why a state or local government selected in Phase I might be unable to proceed to Phase II (e.g., resources become available to serve everyone who is eligible; randomization proves to be infeasible after a pilot period of implementation; analysis reveals that the sample size is too small to detect a meaningful effect).
+Jurisdictions selected to receive project development awards that have partnered with a researcher from J-PAL’s network to design a proposal for a high-quality and feasible randomized evaluation are eligible to apply for implementation funding through our Request for Proposals (RFP), and we expect that the likelihood of these proposals being funded will be high.
+We also understand that there are many reasons why a state or local government selected for a project development award might be unable to proceed to with implementing a randomized evaluation (e.g., resources become available to serve everyone who is eligible; randomization proves to be infeasible after a pilot period of implementation; analysis reveals that the sample size is too small to detect a meaningful effect).

 What is the timeline for evaluations to begin and end?

-The timelines for evaluations are flexible, but we expect that most evaluations will begin within a year of the jurisdiction being selected in Phase I of the competition.
+The timelines for evaluations are flexible, but we expect that most evaluations will begin within a year of the jurisdiction being selected for a project development award.
 End dates will depend on the specific details of the program or policy being evaluated.